Solving Tips

 Important Notes:

-• Each row can have the candidate in 2 or 3 columns, but the three rows combined cannot exceed three columns
+• Each row can have the candidate appearing in 2 or 3 columns, but combined the three rows cannot exceed three columns

-• Swordfish is very rare and doesn't appear in most Sudoku puzzles
+• Swordfish is very rare and won't appear in most Sudoku puzzles

-• Finding Swordfish is time-consuming; it's recommended to try all other techniques first
+• Finding Swordfish is very time-consuming; try it only after using all other techniques

 X-Wing vs Swordfish